Browse the Guide:

 CHANNEL, MARY BROWN (1907-2006).
 ARCHITECTURAL COLLECTION, 1936-1978, bulk 1936-1950.
 11 cu. ft.

 CHAPMAN, MARY AND HENLEY.
 CARTE DE VISITE, c.
 1865-1875.
 0.1 cu. ft.
 Carte de Visite featuring an image of Mary and Henley Chapman from B. M. Clinedinst's Gallery of Fine Arts in Staunton, Virginia.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms2009-088.

 CHARLTON FAMILY.
 LETTER, 1861.
 0.1 cu. ft.
 Waddy C. Charlton (1839-1920), Montgomery County, Virginia native and soldier in the 4th Virginia Infantry during the Civil War.
 Photocopy of letter to Charlton from unidentified brother in Christiansburg, Virginia.
 Mentions family matters, local crop conditions, the local movement of troops aboard trains, the prospects of a Confederate invasion of Washington D.C. and Maryland, and military activities in northwestern Virginia.
 Part of the